software-students-spring2025/3-python-package-package-bear/example.md

 ## Feed your bear

 Your bears stats will go down by the second so it is important to feed your bear.
-In the command line type:
+In the command line type the feed command followed by how much food you would like to feed your bear:

 ```
-python -m buildabearpackage feed
+python -m buildabearpackage feed 3
 ```

 And you will get:

 ![image](images/feed.png)

+Now their hunger stat will go up by 10 times the amount of food you feed them.
 Now they are less hungry!

 ## Clean your bear